cconrady/Crypto-Trading-Bot/README.md

 psycopg2==2.9.1
 ```

+The easiest method is to use a package manager, create a virtual environment, and use `..\cat\requirements.txt` to create a replica of the environment.

 You will also need to update `..\cat\python\lib\api\alpha\alpha.py` with your [Alpha](https://www.alphavantage.co/) api tocken(s).
 If you don't have one yet, you can create one [here](https://www.alphavantage.co/support/#api-key).
 This is a free api service to get realtime ticker data on the EUR/ZAR pair, please use it responsibly.

 # R (and RStudio) - frontend